The history of the Tohoku region's first express train, "Hatsukari"

 By now running via the Tohoku Main Line, the train can now stop at Utsunomiya Station and Fukushima Station, both of which are prefectural capitals

-Also, at this time, the train used for the "Hatsukari" the 583 series train , which was a train that ran both day and night and could be used as a sleeper express train by converting the seats into sleeping berths at night.
+Furthermore, the train used for the "Hatsukari" at this timethe 583 series train, which was a train that ran both day and night, and could be used as a sleeper express train at night by converting the seats into berths.

 The introduction of electric trains had a significant effect on speeding up the journey, with the travel time between Ueno and Aomori now reduced to 8 hours and 30 minutes